nikehcodes/healthtech-exam/README.md

 Set up proxy to forward to Node.js on port 3000.

-### 6. 🌐 Domain Configuration with DuckDNS
+### 6. ✅ 🌐 Domain Configuration with DuckDNS
-To make the deployed web application accessible using a custom domain instead of just the IP address, I used DuckDNS, a free and simple dynamic DNS service.
+To make the deployed web application accessible using a custom domain instead of just the IP address, I used DuckDNS, a free DNS service.

 Steps Taken:
 Visited duckdns.org